nuggzz-stuff/python-file-system-simulator/README.md

 The system tracks total usage and prevents files being added if they exceed the storage limit.

-### Future features I would like to add
-- Ability to edit more than just file content
-- Folders system
-- Tags and favourites
-- Order by largest/smallest sized file
-- GUI

 ## Skills demonstrated
 - Python programming
 - Lists and dictionaries